 Gently press on the skin side of the mango to pop up the fruit squares, as pictured above.

 Use your knife to cut the cubes off the skin.

-Alternatively, you can skip steps 4 & 5 and, instead, use a spoon to scoop the cubes out of the skin.
+Tip: You can skip steps 4 & 5 and, instead, use a spoon to scoop the cubes out of the skin.
 The spoon method is easier, but the above method is cleaner.

-Then, add the prepared ingredients to a mixing bowl.
+Step 1: Add the prepared ingredients to a mixing bowl.

-And toss it all together until evenly mixed.
+Step 2: And toss it all together until evenly mixed.